gotestyourself/gotestsum/README.md

 A summary of the test run is printed after the test output.

 ```
-DONE 101 tests[, 3 skipped][, 2 failures][, 1 error] in 0.103s
+DONE 101 tests[, 3 skipped][, 5 slow][, 2 failures][, 1 error] in 0.103s
 ```

 The summary includes:
- * A count of: tests run, tests skipped, tests failed, and package build errors.
+ * A count of: tests run, skipped, slow, failed, and package build errors.
  * Elapsed time including time to build.
  * Test output of all failed and skipped tests, and any package build errors.
+ * The name of the 5 slowest tests above the slow test threshold, and their elapsed time.

 To disable parts of the summary use `--no-summary section`.